| History This patient had about a six-month history of weight loss

 primary, however, is still in place.
 I ultimately convinced

 him to stop the capecitabine in order to resect his primary.
+Managing patients with a synchronous primary

-In colon cancer, the introduction of new agents has somewhat
+tumor and metastases at presentation In colon cancer, the introduction of new agents has somewhat

 changed the management of patients with a synchronous primary